NY Times publisher’s 4Q profit grows as it adds subscribers

 Print-ad revenue slid 10.5% to $79.1 million, while digital-ad revenue fell 10.8% to $92.2 million.
 Print-ad sales have long been falling as readers shift online.
 The company did not offer an explanation for the digital decline other than to say that it was a difficult comparison to a strong 2018 quarter.
 The company expects digital advertising revenue to continue to drop this quarter.

-It also got a big revenue bump from its TV show, “The Weekly,” which launched last summer, as well as its growing podcast business.
+It also got a big licensing revenue bump from its TV show, “The Weekly,” which launched last summer, as well as its growing podcast business.

 The New York Times Co. reported that overall fourth-quarter earnings rose 20% to $68.2 million, or 41 cents per share, while revenue rose 1% to $508.4 million.